munificent/craftinginterpreters/book/parsing-expressions.md

 [last chapter]: representing-code.html

 Some CS textbooks make a big deal out of parsers.
-In the 60s, computer scientists -- understandably tired of programming in assembly language -- started designing more sophisticated, <span name="human">human</span>-friendly languages like FORTRAN and ALGOL.
+In the '60s, computer scientists -- understandably tired of programming in assembly language -- started designing more sophisticated, <span name="human">human</span>-friendly languages like Fortran and ALGOL.
 Alas, they weren't very *machine*-friendly for the primitive computers of the time.

 <aside name="human">

-Imagine how harrowing assembly programming on those old machines must have been that they considered *FORTRAN* to be an improvement.
+Imagine how harrowing assembly programming on those old machines must have been that they considered *Fortran* to be an improvement.

 </aside>

-These pioneers designed languages that they honestly weren't even sure how to write compilers for, and then did ground-breaking work inventing parsing and compiling techniques that could handle these new big languages on those old tiny machines.
+These pioneers designed languages that they honestly weren't even sure how to write compilers for, and then did groundbreaking work inventing parsing and compiling techniques that could handle these new, big languages on those old, tiny machines.

 Classic compiler books read like fawning hagiographies of these heroes and their tools.
-The cover of "Compilers: Principles, Techniques, and Tools" literally has a dragon labeled "complexity of compiler design" being slain by a knight bearing a sword and shield branded "LALR parser generator" and "syntax directed translation".
+The cover of *Compilers: Principles, Techniques, and Tools* literally has a dragon labeled "complexity of compiler design" being slain by a knight bearing a sword and shield branded "LALR parser generator" and "syntax directed translation".
 They laid it on thick.